 Students protest blaming India for flash floods

-Students from several public universities today staged demonstrations, rallies, and torch processions blaming India for the flash floods in Bangladesh.
+Students from several public universities yesterday staged demonstrations, rallies, and torch processions blaming India for the current flash floods in Bangladesh.

 They also demanded fair water-sharing agreements with India.